 When I tell my friends about this, they all think I’m crazy and wonder how I managed to survive on so little money in a country that’s considered to be very expensive.

-It wasn’t easy, and I may or may not have thought about robbing a bank
+Having so little money wasn’t easy, and I may or may not have thought about robbing a bank.

 I needed to replenish my dwindling funds while waiting to receive my first paycheck.

 I wouldn’t suggest to anyone trying to come here with so little spending money, but I arrived under unique circumstances just after the 2011 earthquake that allowed me to squeak by on such a small amount.

 The experience taught me a lot about finding good deals and ways to cut back and save while trying to budget here.

 If you’re coming to Japan as a tourist, student, or worker you’ll need roughly between 5,300 yen ($53) and 18,000 yen ($180) per day for spending money.

 These costs are based on food, transportation, and sightseeing expenses.
 See the guidelines below to get a better estimate on how much money you’ll need during your visit to Japan.

 How Much Spending Money You’ll Need As a Tourist